Chaindoc

 • Instead of "a modern design," write "a responsive web interface that passes Google's mobile-friendly test and loads in under 3 seconds on a standard 4G connection."

-• Use active voice and name the responsible party: "The Vendor will deliver the wireframes" — not "wireframes will be delivered."
+• Use active voice and name the responsible party: "The Vendor will deliver the wireframes", not "wireframes will be delivered."

-Step 3: Define acceptance criteria before any work begins
+Step 3: define acceptance criteria before any work begins

 Acceptance criteria must be set in the SOW, not negotiated after delivery.
 For each deliverable, specify the measurable condition (performance threshold, format, review window) and the consequence of non-response (deemed acceptance after X business days).

-Step 4: Include a formal change control clause
+Step 4: include a formal change control clause

-Step 5: Execute with eSignatures and an audit trail
+Step 5: execute with eSignatures and an audit trail

 • Every signatory receives the final executed SOW as an unalterable record.

-1. Vague or incomplete scope definition
+1. vague or incomplete scope definition

 Writing "develop a website" without specifying pages, features, browser support, or performance benchmarks gives the client unlimited room to expand expectations.
 Use a work breakdown structure (WBS) to decompose every deliverable into named tasks with measurable outputs.

-2. No out-of-scope section
+2. no out-of-scope section

 An in-scope list without explicit exclusions is an open invitation for scope creep.
 State what you will *not* do with the same precision you use for what you will do.
 If content migration, SEO optimization, or third-party integrations are excluded, name them.

-3. Missing or subjective acceptance criteria
+3. missing or subjective acceptance criteria

-Phrases like "to the client's satisfaction" or "high quality" are not acceptance criteria — they are dispute triggers.
+Phrases like "to the client's satisfaction" or "high quality" are not acceptance criteria, they are dispute triggers.
 Define measurable thresholds: load times, error rates, review-cycle counts, and specific testing conditions.
 Include a deemed-acceptance clause with a fixed review window.

-4. No formal change control clause
+4. no formal change control clause

-Without a signed change order requirement, every verbal request for extra work becomes an obligation you can't price or decline.
+Without a signed change order requirement, every verbal request for extra work becomes an obligation you cannot price or decline.
 The change control process must require written requests, documented impact on cost and timeline, and dual-party sign-off before any new work begins.

-5. Choosing the wrong SOW type for the project
+5. choosing the wrong SOW type for the project

-6. Relying on verbal agreements
+6. relying on verbal agreements

-7. No termination or exit clause
+7. no termination or exit clause

-Projects end early for legitimate reasons — budget cuts, strategic pivots, force majeure events.
+Projects end early for legitimate reasons, budget cuts, strategic pivots, force majeure events.
 Without a termination clause that addresses notice periods, payment for completed work, and deliverable handover, a premature ending becomes a legal dispute instead of an orderly wind-down.

 Project overview